dreyyan/Level-Up/Frontend_Development/Prerequisites/Event-Handling-and-Forms/INSTRUCTIONS.md

 Create an HTML file with a button and a counter display (e.g., a `<span>`).
 In a separate JavaScript file:
 - Select the button and counter display using `querySelector`.
 - Initialize a counter variable to 0.
-- Add a click event listener to the button that increments the counter and updates the display.
+- Add 2 click event listeners to 2 buttons (increment and decrement) that increments and decrements the counter and updates the display.
 - Ensure the JavaScript runs after the DOM is fully loaded using `DOMContentLoaded`.

 [View Problem #1: Sample Solution](sample-outputs/problem-1/index.html)